Advertising at Alcohol Outlets

 Most signage at alcohol outlets will not breach the Code by way of their content – however the location of the outlet may raise concerns about the placement of the advertising – if it is next to a school or other site frequented by children then the advertisement may not meet standards of social responsibility.

-Council Signage Bylaws
+Council Bylaws and District Plans

 Placing conditions relating to external signage and advertising of alcohol on a licensed premises